tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_09.png" target="_blank"><br /> <img style="border: 1px solid #999999" src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_09_sm.png" alt="TeamCity - Interface Test Build" /><br /> </a><br /> Team City &#8211; Interface Test Build
 </div>

-Skipping ahead to the Dependencies section, I&#8217;ll add a snapshot dependency on the CI stage so that builds of the Interface stage use snapshots from the same point in time as it&#8217;s linked CI build.
-I&#8217;ll also add an artifact dependency to pull all of the artifacts from the CI build into a local folder named PriorArtifacts, keeping with the pattern I used in the Jenkins build.
+Skipping ahead to the Dependencies section, I'll add a snapshot dependency on the CI stage so that builds of the Interface stage use snapshots from the same point in time as it's linked CI build.
+I'll also add an artifact dependency to pull all of the artifacts from the CI build into a local folder named PriorArtifacts, keeping with the pattern I used in the Jenkins build.

 <div style="text-align: center; font-size: 90%; color: #666666;">
   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_10.png" target="_blank"><br /> <img style="border: 1px solid #999999" src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_10_sm.png" alt="TeamCity - Dependencies" /><br /> </a><br /> Team City &#8211; Dependencies